danielgomez3/nix-config-snowfall/README.md

 # TODO

+- make all disko assertions in a different file
+- change deploy recipe to 'just eval' before deploy
+- Make systemd style services to all deployment
 - change zsh prompt to always say host
 - fix btop to work with any graphics card
 - factor jovian so boot is inheriting from my modules